HOW DO I GET THERE ?

 OTHER

 Our wonderful outfitters will transport all of our gear, both for camping and art, by truck to each new site.
-This means we are unencumbered on our daily (optional) horseback rides.
-You will need a small day pack ( either a fanny-pack, or a small back-pack) to carry water and a few other essentials with you.
-Everything you bring with you on your horse should fit into this pack, Please be familiar with the operation of your camera.
+You will also need a small day pack (either a fanny-pack, or a small back-pack) to carry water and a few other essentials with you.
+Please be familiar with the operation of your camera.
+It is suggested that you bring plenty of batteries and memory sticks for your digital camera, and plenty of film if this is what you prefer.
+It is suggested to leave your laptop at home.
+There is no electricity and the sand and wind is not good for laptops.

 Sunglasses are an important protection against the bright light.
 A small notebook and a couple of pens/pencils can be very nice to keep a written journal with spontaneous sketches, in addition to your regular sketching materials which will be transported by truck.